 Paying Off Credit Card Debt

-Don’t forget to make minimum payments on your other cards while you put extra efforts into one individual card.
+It bears repeating that focusing on one debt doesn’t mean you put off the others.
+Don’t forget to make minimum payments on your other cards while you put extra effort into one individual card.

-You may also choose to use a debt snowball strategy.
+You may also choose to use a Debt Snowball strategy.
 When using this method, order your credit cards from smallest to largest balance.
-You’d pay off the card with the smallest balance first.
-Once you do, you’d move on to the card with the next smallest balance, adding the payment from the card you’ve paid off to the payment you’re already making on that card.
+Pay off the card with the smallest balance first.
+Once you do, move on to the card with the next smallest balance, adding the payment from the card you paid off to the payment you’re already making on that card.

 Managing Your Student Loans

-While this may reduce your monthly student loan payments, it extends your loan term to 20 to 25 years, which could end up costing you more in interest payments.
+While this may reduce your monthly student loan payments, it extends your loan term to 20 to 25 years.
+That can end up costing you more in interest.
 So make sure the extra interest payments don’t outweigh the benefits of paying down your credit card debt first.

-It may also be a smart idea to refinance your student loans.
-When you refinance a loan or multiple loans, a lender pays off your current loans and provides you with a new one, hopefully at a lower rate.
+It can also be a smart idea to refinance student loans.
+When you refinance a loan or multiple loans, a lender pays off your current loans and provides you with a new one, ideally at a lower rate.

 You can use refinancing to serve a couple of purposes.
-One option is that through refinancing you lower your monthly payment by lengthening the loan term.
-This can free up some room in your budget, making it easier to stay on top of your monthly payments and potentially free up room in your budget to redirect to credit card payments.
-But keep in mind that lengthening the loan term may result in you paying more interest over the course of your loan.
+One option is to lower your monthly payment by lengthening the loan term.
+This can free up some room in your budget, making it easier to stay on top of your monthly payments and redirect money to credit card payments.
+Just remember that lengthening the loan term can result in you paying more interest over the course of your loan.

 When you refinance with SoFi, there are no origination or application fees.
-And as a SoFi member, you’ll have access to member benefits like unemployment protection, which could allow you to temporarily pause your payments if you unexpectedly lose your job.
+And as a SoFi member, you’ll have access to member benefits like unemployment protection, which can allow you to temporarily pause your payments if you lose your job.
 However, refinancing your student loans with a private lender means you’ll lose access to federal loan benefits, such as income-driven repayment plans, forbearance, and deferment.

 SoFi Student Loan Refinance